philipribera/JS_tutorial/README.md

 # Description
-Free to use Javascript tutorial with questions and exercises.
+Free to use Javascript tutorial with exercises and questions.

 # Getting Started
-Copy the file or code and save it with extension html.
+Copy the main file or the code directly and save it with extension html.
 Nothing more is needed.

 # Prerequisites
-Only thing needed is an editor and a browser.
+Only thing needed is a browser.

+# Project Status
+The tutorial is still under development but can be used in it's present state.

 # Version
 Ver1.4